Perfectoid pure singularities: Inversion of adjunction

 which can be identified with $fR \to (fB)_{\perfd}$. \end{remark}

 For us, we will only be working in the case that $R$ is Cohen-Macaulay, and so $H^i_{\fram}(fR) \cong H^i_{\fram}(R) = 0$ for $i < d = \dim R$.

-\begin{lemma} If $(R,f)$ is perfectoid injective (resp.\ perfectoid pure) then $(R,f)$ is lim-perfectoid injective (resp.\ lim-perfectoid pure). \end{lemma} \begin{proof} For any perfectoid $R$-algebra $B$, we have an exact sequence Since $B/(f^{1/p^\infty}B)^- \cong (B/(f))_{\perfd}$ is perfectoid, we have maps of fiber sequences
+\begin{lemma} If $(R,f)$ is perfectoid injective (resp.\ perfectoid pure) then $(R,f)$ is lim-perfectoid injective (resp.\ lim-perfectoid pure). \end{lemma} \begin{proof} For any perfectoid $R$-algebra $B$ that contains a compatible system of $p$-power roots of $f$, we have an exact sequence Since $B/(f^{1/p^\infty}B)^- \cong (B/(f))_{\perfd}$ is perfectoid, we have maps of fiber sequences